-Similarly, we have strong expertise in the preparation of membrane protein samples of i.e. ATPases, ABC transporters and membrane e.g. aquaporin channels [5.68-5.71] and mutation studies, including the incorporation of unnatural amino acids for functional studies or the usage of stealth nanodiscs for further studies of membrane proteins using, i.e. neutron scattering [5.69].
+Similarly, we have strong expertise in the preparation of membrane protein samples of i.e. ATPases, ABC transporters and membrane channels [5.68-5.71] and mutation studies, including the incorporation of unnatural amino acids for functional studies or the usage of stealth nanodiscs for further studies of membrane proteins using, i.e. neutron scattering [5.69].
 Additionally, we have expertise in protein engineering for the study of the interaction of water with protein structures and the effect of water on conformational dynamics and how water compensates and is compensated by the presence of bound ligands on protein interfaces [5.72, 5.73].

-Artifical H2O channels: left: carbon nanotubes, middle: self-assembled macrocycles, right: single-molecule synthetic channel
+Native H2O channel: membrane proteins, e.g. aquaporin Artifical H2O channels: left: carbon nanotubes, middle: self-assembled macrocycles, right: single-molecule synthetic channel